MPMG-DCC-UFMG/C01/src/captcha_solver/README.md

 # Captcha Solvers

-This module can solve audio and image captcha, for each solver a simple preprocessing were implemented but the users can create their own.
+This module can solve audio and image captcha.
+For each solver a simple preprocessing were implemented but the users can create their own.

+For image captchas, the Tesseract OCR (https://github.com/tesseract-ocr/tesseract) is set as the default OCR.

+For audio captchas, the SpeechRecognition (https://pypi.org/project/SpeechRecognition/) is the default method.

 ## Instalation